 Buses are an efficient method of public transportation.
 They exist to allow people to get places around a city without driving themselves, worrying about traffic, or having to think about parking.
 Buses are great, and usually cost-effective, options for the people of Columbia to get around our city with relative ease.
 However, riding a bus doesn’t always protect you from a collision.

-Buses can get into accidents as well, and they can cause serious damage with whoever they crash into.
-If you’ve been injury in a bus wreck, you could use the help of our Columbia bus accident lawyer.
+Buses can get into accidents as well as cars and other motorized vehicles, and they can cause serious damage with whoever they crash into.
+If you’ve been injury in a bus wreck, you could use the help of our Columbia, SC bus accident lawyer.
 We’ll represent you and ensure that your rights are protected.
 We’ll also fight to get you the full and fair compensation you deserve for your injuries and damages.

 Who Causes Public Transportation Accidents?

 When you get onto a bus, you expect the bus driver to get you to your destination safely.
 Sometimes the driver makes mistakes and acts negligently, which leads to crashes.
 However, they’re not the only person who can cause an accident on the road.
 Sometimes drivers of other vehicles cause collisions as well.
 Here are some of the different causes of public transportation accidents: